johnhenry/initialization-script/readme.md

 - [node/npm](https://nodejs.org)
 - [docker](https://www.docker.com/products/overview#/install_the_platform)

-The script only currently works on \*nix machines, but hopefully, I can get a windows version ready soon :).

 ### How do I use it?

-Navigate to a project directory, and run the following command.
+Navigate to a project directory, and run the following command (replacing names as appropriate)

 ```
-sh -c "$(curl -fsSL https://raw.githubusercontent.com/johnhenry/initialization-script/master/init.sh)"
+GITHUBUSER="johnhenry" GITLABUSER="johnhenry" sh -c "$(curl -fsSL https://raw.githubusercontent.com/johnhenry/initialization-script/master/init.sh)"
 ```

+The script works on \*nix machines, so if you are running Windows 10 Professional, you can take advantage of with Windows sub-system for linux to run it.

 ### What does that do?

 #### package.json